michaellegg16/Latitude-Analysis-HTML/README.md

     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Use the pandas function "to-HTML"!

   ![data](https://github.com/michaellegg16/Web-Design-Challenge/blob/master/Screenshots/DataPage.png)

+### Instructions

+1. If desired, the data can be viewed/analyzed using the Jupyter Notebook file.
+1. Run the HTML with a local live sever (for testing) or simply go to the website deployed at, , to see the dashboard.
+1. Use the "inspect" tool (Ctrl + alt + I) to view the HTML if desired.

+### Conclusion

+The actual conlcusions from the visualizations are as expected.
+Temperature goes down as latitude increases and vice-versa.
+Humidity, cloudiness, and wind speed are much less correlated to latitude, although wind speed does increase somewhat dramatically towards the highest latitudes.
+In the end, this project was for instructive purposes only, so that data itself is somewhat irrelevant.
+Personally, this was my first exposure to HTML and it has left me with mixed feelings.
+I also suddenly have a newfound appreciation for websites with sophisticed user interfaces.
+While I did find HTML to be a bit tedious, I certainly understand the need for it.
+This was only a glimpse into the true power of HTML/CSS and I have now designed my first visualization dashboard website!